 Prior research has shown that productivity drops in the summer month by about 20% – and that falloff might be even more pronounced now.
 In short, having the right workforce training program is going to be key.

-In the below, we use insights gathered from our expertise in Performance Enablement and productivity technology to develop some thoughts on how to keep distributed workforces engaged at a time when they might be prone to lapses in attention.
-However, it’s also important to accept that folks have earned their right to celebrate and enjoy life after spending so long with the COVID pandemic.
+In the below, we use insights gathered from our expertise in Performance Enablement and productivity technology to develop some thoughts on how to use workforce training to keep sales forces engaged.
+At a time when they might be prone to lapses in attention, that’s essential.
+FHowever, it’s also important to accept that folks have earned their right to celebrate and enjoy life after spending so long with the COVID pandemic.
 In truth, the best way of engaging the distributed workforce is by showing them that distributed work is part of this celebration and can itself enhance it.

 How to Create a Fun and Engaging Workforce Training Program

 It should be noted that there is no “one size fits all” approach to creating a workforce development plan.
+Whether we’re talking about gig economy growth or direct selling innovation, the particular implementation might be different.
 Which of these tips you follow, and how you follow them, depends on your business model and profit structure.

 1. Start Workforce Incentive Programs

 If you don’t already have incentive programs in place, now is a good time to implement them.
 For those who don’t know, an incentive program is a “formal scheme used to promote or encourage specific actions or behavior by a specific group of people during a defined period of time,” says Wikipedia.
 You can even have multiple such programs going at once.